snakey1980/githubpages/content/posts/secret-santa.md

      971812 instances of [2, 14]                  (ratio 0.097181)
     1699299 instances of [16]                     (ratio 0.169930)

 It's one of the less rare ones, and happens around 3% of the time.
+For fun let's try and work out the probability of hitting the complete single cycle of 16 to see if it matches our experience sampling.
+Any element can be "first" so we can say there is one way of picking it.
+Then the first element can pair with any other but itself, so there are 15 ways of doing that.
+Then the next just has to avoid the first and itself, so there are 14 ways of doing that.
+The next has 13 ways.

+    15 * 14 * 13 * 12 * 11 * 10 * 9 * 8 * 7 * 6 * 5 * 4 * 3 * 2 * 1 = 1307674368000

+So 1,307,674,368,000 ways to make the single cycle.
+Divided by the total derangements number

+    1307674368000 / 7697064251745 =~ 0.169893

+Close enough!